International Association of Democratic Lawyers

 International Association of Democratic Lawyers (IADL) is an international organization of left-wing and progressive jurists' associations with sections and members in 50 countries and territories.
 Along with facilitating contact and exchange of views between and among lawyers and lawyers' associations of all countries, the IADL works to conduct research on legal issues affecting human, political and economic rights, organizes international commissions of enquiry and conferences on legal and judicial concerns, and takes part in international legal observer missions.
 Through its activities the Association works as a recognized consultative organization with the United Nations through ECOSOC, UNESCO and UNICEF.

 History

+The Association was founded in Paris in 1946 by leftist French lawyers with connections to the French resistance.
+Many of its founders served as prosecutors at the Nuremberg trials.
+Its first president was René Cassin, who was largely responsible for writing the Universal Declaration of Human Rights.

-The Association was founded in Paris in 1946.
-The IADL soon became Communist-controlled and the United States became especially aggravated at IADL claims that they had documented proof of the US dropping poisoned mosquitos on North Koreans and mass-torturing civilians during the Korean War.
-René Cassin resigned his presidency of the organization as a result in 1951, and the US successfully lobbied France to expel the headquarters of what it considered a communist front from Paris.
-As a response, the Central Intelligence Agency started funding the International Commission of Jurists.
-Still in 1990 for example, the Soviet Union funded the organization with 100,000 US dollars.
+The IADL stated that it had documented proof of the US dropping poisoned mosquitoes on North Koreans and mass-torturing civilians during the Korean War.
+Cassin resigned his presidency in 1951 due to the resulting U.S. pressure, and the US successfully lobbied France to expel the headquarters of what it considered a communist front from Paris.
+The Central Intelligence Agency started funding the International Commission of Jurists to counter the IADL.

 From 1967 the IADL was one of the original NGOs accredited with Consultative II Status with ECOSOC and is represented at UNESCO and UNICEF.
 The Association is also a member of the Conference of NGOs (CONGO) of the United Nations.

+In 1990, the Soviet Union funded the organization with 100,000 US dollars.